What Size Of Bike Do You Need - Advice For Knowing Your Bike Size

 The best way to get the correct size is to pop into our showroom, where we will be happy to talk you through getting the correct size of bike, although depending on where you are based, this may not be possible.

-If you are buying online one disadvantage is that you don't get to try things for size.
+If you are buying online one issue is that you don't get to try things for size.
 Don't worry though, as we have created this handy guide to ensure you get the correct size of bike for your height.

 To help, we have taken guidelines from the Bike manufacturers and added these to our size selection, helping to ensure you get the best fit possible - so you can normally work off the recommendations in the drop down size selection.
 Please note: these recommendations are guidelines only and not a guarantee of best fit.